Beginner Cat Photo Skills

 Tabby standing on a wooden fence

-As I tapped my own screen to focus, Thomas turned towards me and rested his front paws on the fence post looking down at me (which is SO MUCH fun, even if it’s not perfect!) then looked to his right.
+As I tapped my own screen to focus, Thomas turned towards me and rested his front paws on the fence support looking down at me (which is SO MUCH fun, even if it’s not perfect!) then he looked to his right.
 This is the kind of opportunity a short series of images can give you.

 If I wanted to I could straighten the fence, but I don’t think it matters.
 It is such a fun shot.
 What do you think?
+Will you try a series of portraits now?

 1. What wonderful photos!
 I especially love the one of Thomas on the fence and the b&w…wow.
 Stunning!